The Slack handbook for HR teams

 How HR leaders use Slack to increase their impact

-Slack is a new kind of collaboration platform, organised by workspaces and channels.
+Slack is a new kind of collaboration platform, organized by workspaces and channels.
 It brings together the right people and information at the right time.
-Say goodbye to redundant meetings and inefficient email chains – Slack makes collaboration open, knowledge sharing easy and alignment inevitable.
+Say goodbye to redundant meetings and inefficient email chains—Slack makes collaboration open, knowledge sharing easy and alignment inevitable.

 HR leaders use Slack to improve four key areas:

-Including better onboarding, communication, training, employee feedback management, performance reviews, raises, promotions, transfers and job changes.
+Including better onboarding, communication, training, employee feedback management, performance reviews, raises, promotions, moves and job changes.

 - Work within the HR department

-Integrating with core HR software to speed up decision-making, centralise knowledge, keep everyone in the loop and support work from anywhere.
+Integrating with core HR software to speed up decision-making, centralize knowledge, keep everyone in the loop and support work from anywhere.

 - Employee engagement and alignment